sparklingrobots/wayfarer/README.md

 What Is This?
 -------------

-This module creates a "Travel Alert" block.
+This module creates a "Travel Alert" block, and is designed for freelancers who travel frequently.
 The user can provide their travel destination, arrival date, departure date, and scheduling link to populate the block.
 This way an individual can easily and quickly offer face-to-face meetings as they travel.

-Best practices at this point are to provide a link to a service like Acuity Scheduling where guests can create their own appointment, or to provide a contact link so that they may reach out to schedule.
+Best practices are to provide a link to a service like Acuity Scheduling where guests can create their own appointment, or to provide a contact link so that they may reach out to schedule.

 How To Use The Module
 -----------------------

-There are three main ways to interact with the examples in this project:

 1. Enable the module.